List of School Rumble characters

 The School Rumble manga and anime series features a cast of characters designed by Jin Kobayashi.
 The story takes place mostly in a Japanese high school and revolves around various love triangles and polygons.
 The manga series is followed by a short parallel world story, School Rumble Z.

 The manga alternates between several main protagonists.
 In the main storyline chapters, the protagonists are Tenma Tsukamoto and Kenji Harima.
 The side chapters focus on many of the side characters from the main chapters, with most of them focusing on Yakumo Tsukamoto.
 While many of the chapters are gag stories, the central theme of School Rumble is relationships, mostly because of love, and as the series progresses, characters are introduced, and situations are misinterpreted.
 Hence the relationship web becomes more complex.
-Since the characters are unable to let their true feelings be known to the one, they like tension, and rivalries build.
+Since the characters are unable to let their true feelings be known to the ones they like, tension and rivalries build.

 Creation and design

 Jin Kobayashi started writing the series School Rumble because he found the idea of a manga involving a delinquent falling in love interesting.
 Kobayashi's favorite character, Kenji Harima, is based largely on an amalgam of various friends, although he estimates "about 30%" of Harima is a reflection of himself.
 However, despite putting most of his personal feelings into the female characters, he stated that Ryuuhei Suga, a minor supporting character, is the most autobiographical.
 Most of the other characters are based on memories of former high-school classmates; As a manga author, Kobayashi also designed the cover art.
 Originally, the fifth volume's front cover was to feature Akira Takano, but after re-reading the volume Kobayashi concluded that since much of its plot in that volume revolves around Karen Ichijo, she should be on the cover instead.
 Desiring to feature a male character, he placed Harima on the cover of volume six.

 An anime adaptation of the series was never envisaged by Kobayashi, and he was skeptical of the project when first approached.
-Negotiations and preparation took some time, but he claims to be happy with the end result.
+Negotiations and preparation took some time, but he claims to be happy with the result.
 On viewing the first anime footage, Kobayashi was astonished; he recalls in an interview his emotions at the time, stating "I was incredibly touched by it.
 Completely overcome."
 Impressed with the adaptation of his work, Kobayashi allowed the voice actors who voiced his characters significant freedom to interpret them as they chose.
 There were a number of cast changes throughout the production; Ami Koshimizu, the voice actress for Tenma, had initially auditioned for the role of Yakumo, and between School Rumble's first and second seasons the voice actors for both Karen Ichijou and Yoko Sasakura were replaced.
 Mako Sakurai took over Karen's role from Yuuka Nanri, and Aya Hirano replaced Akiko Kurumado as Yoko.